Is mortgage refinancing right for me?

 - Tax return

-During the call, we'll discuss your situation, pull a credit report for all applications and tell you about key deadlines.
+During the call, we'll discuss your situation, pull a credit report for all applicants and tell you about key deadlines.

 I’ve submitted my financial information and received my welcome package.